Sw1ndlers/DecompOutputCleaner/README.md

 ## Description
-This project aims to enhance the readability of decompiled output, making it more understandable,
+A rust project to make decompiled code more readable

 ## Demonstration